About Gut Health

-The human gut is host to a highly complex ecosystem of microorganisms.
-The presence and activity of these microorganisms is truly the foundation to our health and wellbeing.
 They play a key role in the development of the immune system, digestion of fibres, production of energy metabolites, elimination of toxins, regulation of hormones, synthesis of vitamins and neurotransmitters and in the defence against pathogens and the list goes on.
-So, it makes sense that supporting gut health is central to our functional medicine approach, here at the London Clinic of Nutrition.
+Supporting gut health is central to our functional medicine approach, here at the London Clinic of Nutrition.

-- Skin issues – The gut-skin axis is a hugely exciting topic.
-Emerging research in this area suggests that poor gut health has a profound effect on our skin’s functioning and microbiome .
+- Skin issues – Emerging research in this area suggests that poor gut health has a profound effect on our skin’s functioning and microbiome.

-- Mood swings, depression, anxiety .
-A recent review suggests that the gut microbiome and its interactome also deserve attention in the understanding and treatment of psychiatric disorders.
+- Mood swings, depression, anxiety.
+A recent review suggests that the gut microbiome and its interactome can have an impact on a persons mental wellbeing.

-- Brain fog and memory problems: The link between our microbiomes and our brains, also known as the microbiota-gut-brain axis, is one of the hottest topics in neuroscience right now .
+- Brain fog and memory problems: There is a link between our microbiomes and our brains, also known as the microbiota-gut-brain axis.

 - Sleep disturbances: The majority of the body’s serotonin, a hormone that affects mood and sleep, is produced in your bowel.
-So gut damage can impair your ability to sleep well.
+Gut damage can impair your ability to sleep well so speak to a doctor from Instant Consult right away if you start to feel these symptoms.

 - Recurring cold and flu and other infections.
 80% of our immune health is located in our gut so it makes sense to look after it to fend those bugs off.